Statistical determinism in non-Lipschitz dynamical systems: Definition of regularized solutions

-where $\by = (y_1,y_2) \in S^1$ belongs to the unit circle on the plane.
-Decomposition (\ref{eqBU2}) yields $\bFF_s(\by) = (y_1y_2^2,-y_1^2y_2)$ and $F_r(\by) = y_1+y_2$.
-Dynamics on a circle of the scale-invariant system (\ref{yEqn}) is shown in Fig.~\ref{fig1}(a) and the corresponding solutions of the singular system (\ref{ODEb}) in Fig.~\ref{fig1}(b).
-The focusing fixed-point attractor at $(-1,0)$ features blowup solutions, which occupy the corresponding domain $\mathcal{D}(\mathcal{A}_-)$.
-This domain represents the left half-plane $x_1 < 0$.
+where $\by = (y_1,y_2) \in \mathbb{S}^1$ belongs to the unit circle on the plane.
+Dynamics on a circle of the scale-invariant system \eqref{yEqn} is shown in Fig.~\ref{fig1}(a) and the corresponding solutions of the singular system \eqref{ODEa}--\eqref{ODEb} in Fig.~\ref{fig1}(b).
+The focusing fixed-point attractor at $(-1,0)$ features blowup solutions, which occupy the corresponding domain $\mathcal{D}(\mathcal{A}_-) = \{(x_1,x_2) \in \mathbb{R}^2: x_1 < 0\}$.
 There is also a defocusing fixed-point attractor at $(1,0)$.
-Its domain $\mathcal{D}(\mathcal{A}_+)$ is the right half-plane $x_1 > 0$, which contains solutions diverging to infinity at large times.
+Its domain $\mathcal{D}(\mathcal{A}_+) = \{(x_1,x_2) \in \mathbb{R}^2: x_1 > 0\}$ contains solutions growing unboundedly at long times.
 This example demonstrates the strong non-uniqueness for all solutions starting in the left half-plane: they can be extended beyond the singularity in uncountably many ways.